When you buy through links on our site, we may earn an affiliate commission. Learn more

 How indie makers kept on hustling despite the odds in 2018

 2018 was a pivotal year for many indie makers.
-It was also a starting year for
+It was also a starting year for many, who found out about the maker movement, and got immediately started into making.

 “I was introduced to the Product Hunt and Maker scene by KP (thisiskp_).
 Learned a lot and in the past talked about ideas and did customer discovery, etc. But now I am ready to actually ship products.” – Whit Anderson, maker of SmartMate.